NikolaiT/incolumitas/content/Security/yes-you-can-detect-proxies-by-measuring-latencies.md

 Author: Nikolai Tschacher
 Status: Published

+**Full Disclosure:** I was quite hesitant to publish this article, because I don't know exactly how this proxy detection method works (if it works).
+I need your help to review this: Please leave a comment!

 ## Introduction

 The goal of this article is to reliably detect proxies and VPN's using JavaScript (more accurate: By measuring latencies with JavaScript).
 There are many legitimate reasons for proxy/VPN usage, but unfortunately, criminals tend to also camouflage their internet identity (IP address) by abusing proxies and VPN's.